Let’s find out whether guinea pigs eat hamster food.

 By knowing a habitat of a species, one can better understand its diet and nutritional needs.

-In the wild, guinea pigs are found in grasslands, swamps, and rocky hillsides in open areas with plenty of vegetation.
+In the wild, guinea pigs lived in grasslands, swamps, and rocky hillsides in open areas with plenty of vegetation.

 Guinea pigs are also found inhabiting regions of varying altitudes from 300 meters to 3,000 meters above sea level.

-They prefer abandoned burrows to reside although they themselves can dig their shelters.
+They preferred abandoned burrows to reside although they themselves can dig their shelters.

 Guinea pigs are social animals and live in groups or their own clans.

 Yet, they are shy and tend to hide as they cope with several natural predators such as wild cats, coyotes, wolves, snakes, hawks, owls, and humans.

 They are crepuscular animals.